SSharath-Kumar/cs5293sp22-project1/README.md

 # **Assumptions**

-Inputs: All input files are assumed to be text files with .txt extension placed a separate directory.
+All functionalities are tested using .txt files only.

 **As the redactions are done using spacy and NLTK libraries, models provided by these llibraries are not 100% accurate.
 Hence the redaction in the project is also not 100% accurate.**